Details: Depending on experience and qualifications

 Strategy, Planning and Program Development

-• Promote capacity development among partners by providing leadership insights, information and solutions
+• Promote and support capacity development among partners by providing insights, information and solutions

-• Cultivate and nurture relationships with potential funders, seek opportunities to grow program scope and activities, and lead proposal development for new revenue
+• Support and nurture relationships with potential funders and clients, recommend funding opportunities, and lead proposal development for revenue and resource development initiatives.

-• Identify improvement opportunities across initiatives to create capacity, promote health equity, promote operational efficiencies and/or improve budget management
+• Identify and recommend program improvement opportunities to deepen program impact, create program capacity, promote operational efficiencies and/or improve budget management

 The ideal candidate will have:

-• Education and/or experience equivalent to a master’s degree in a field related to public health, healthcare administration, public administration, public policy, or social work with a minimum of 5 to 7 years of work experience in project management.
+• Master’s degree or equivalent experience in a field related to public health, nutrition, public administration, policy, or education, with a minimum of three years of work experience in project management.
 IPHI values multiple pathways towards attaining professional experience and education.

 • Strong commitment to health equity, diversity, inclusion, and addressing the systemic factors that produce health inequities and health disparities.